 So it is left to me as witness to my own abuse to speak to a world that does not protect children.
 Instead, it is a world that protects the idea of parenthood, motherhood, and family at the expense of the undeniable evidence that often exists.
 It has become fashionable to idealize Family.
 The memories and pain of adult survivors of abuse are often dismissed as hysteria and craziness.
 Child abuse is real.
 The destruction that follows is real.
 My life story is somewhat typical, and I was one of the lucky ones.
 I am still alive to tell.

-I have no doubt that the Coping With Flashbacks I experience are memories of real events.
+I have no doubt that the flashbacks I experience are memories of real events.
 I have no doubt that the pain in my body is remembered pain.
 The terror is terror relived.
 I have no doubt that the face I see before me, the eyes that peer with hate into my soul and glare at me in madness, are the eyes of my mother.
 These things, I know.
 I was there.
 I remember.
 The awful truth is that there was a part of my mother who could hurt her own child.
 Me.

 We who suffered as children, alone, and in darkness will come forward.
 Each of us will, one day, step out into the light of day to speak the truth so that the world will know.
 The unspeakable must continue to be spoken, and written.
 We will speak it.
 If the world does not believe, we will believe each other.